 All players must use their own accounts.
 Players are not allowed to participate with foreign accounts, nor to encourage other players to do so.
-Any player that is found using another player's account or encouraged another player, will be considered an impersonation case.
-In such cases, all players involved will be disqualified and barred from participating for the rest of the season in any capacity, as well as will be given between 2 and 6 penalty points depending on the situation.
+Any team that is found to have a player using another player or account will be considered an impersonation case.
+The team will be disqualified from the season and the players involved will be given between 2 and 6 penalty points depending on the situation as well as being barred from participating for the rest of the season in any capacity.